ronphilip25/crm-django-practice/README.md

 ## Features
 - **Customer Registration and Management**: Easily add new customers and manage their details.
 - **Search and Filter Customers**: Efficiently search and filter customers based on various criteria.
-- **Customer Analytics and Reporting**: Generate reports and analyze customer data to make informed decisions.
 - **User Authentication and Access Control**: Secure access with user authentication and role-based permissions.

 ## Tech Stack